 Before moving anywhere as a family or with plans of starting a family, one of the most important things anyone may want to consider is the quality of the education system in the area.
 Alabama has both public and private schools across all levels of education including universities, colleges, high schools, elementary schools, and preschools.

 The University of Alabama is the oldest in Alabama founded in 1820 and one of the best universities based on the quality of education and high research activity.
 It offers more than 100 majors and programs.
 Wheelchair basketball is offered at UA for both men and women.
 There are just four of these programs in the entire country!

-Auburn University is the second-largest university with a total enrolment of more than 30,000.
+Auburn University is the second-largest university with a total enrollment of more than 30,000.
 AU is one of the few universities in the United States with the diverse origin of students coming from over 100 countries.
 Auburn University has a long history of creating groundbreaking technology.
 This includes NASA microscopes, bacteria-eliminating technology for water treatment, and highway and bridge construction technologies.

+One of the reasons to live in Alabama is food.
 Just like every other state in the US, Alabama has its unique dishes and some of them are delicious.
 One certain thing is you will never go hungry with the wide spectrum of cuisines, from the meltingly succulent BBQ pork of northern Alabama to the Gulf Coast’s seafood, shrimp, and oysters.